geek0075/demo-bank-api-graphql/README.md

 # THE VEEGIL FICTITIOUS BANK API FOR NESTJS AND GRAPHQL.

-# MORE DOCUMENTATION AND EXAMPLES COMING SOON BEFORE SUBMISSION DEADLINE.
-THANKS.

 Fictitious banking application API implemented in NestJS and GraphQL as a GraphQL Server.
 This application was generated with the NestJS CLI (www.nestjs.com).
 This application has been deployed to the following url on Heroku:

 [https://vbag.herokuapp.com/](https://vbag.herokuapp.com/)